irasanchez/obsidian-quickchart-helper/README.md

 This currently only makes a word cloud using the current note.
 It removes links, emails, punctuation, and stop words automatically.
 There currently is no Settings page to adjust this.

+## Get Started

+Download to your Obsidian vault using the [BRAT](https://tfthacker.com/BRAT) plugin, which you can do the same way you download and install other Community Plugins.

 ## Features

 ### Available Visualizations